 - Get blooom for a special rate of $99 per year with code REEETIRE

 What Blooom Does

-Think of Blooom as a Robo-advisor for your 401(k) (or other employer-sponsored workplace retirement plans including 403(b), TSP, 401(a), and 457 accounts.
+Think of Blooom as a Robo-advisor for your 401(k) (or other employer-sponsored workplace retirement plans including 403(b), TSP, 401(a), and 457 accounts, and IRA accounts.
 Based on your age, and your target retirement age, Blooom will recommend an allocation for your portfolio.

 For younger people, they recommend a 100% stock allocation, but they also offer diversification within stocks.
 For example they will select large, mid and small cap domestic stock funds and various international stock and possibly even “alternative” funds.